AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/email-delivery/delivery-channel-overview.md

 Another benefit of using the MSC servers is, when using an [Email Identity](https://help.toutapp.com/hc/en-us/articles/215371427), the recipient will see the email address of the identity you've created.

 When using MSC servers, your recipients may see a "via toutapp.com" tag.
-This is their&nbsp;email client letting them know the email was sent using Sales Connect.
+This is their email client letting them know the email was sent using Sales Connect.

 For more details, check out this [Gmail Help article](https://support.google.com/mail/answer/1311182?hl=en).